Dates & locations

 Exploring Regenerative Agriculture

 Individuals looking to explore the principles of Regenerative Agriculture and receive guidance on delivering positive outcomes from agricultural practices focused on soil health, water and air quality, carbon capture and biodiversity.
-First step of a three part programme to becoming a Regenerative Agriculture Practitioner in arable systems.
+The course can be taken as a standalone course or as the first step of a three part programme to becoming a Regenerative Agriculture Practitioner in arable systems.

 Able to demonstrate practical experience